theomehl/js-academy-projects/README.md

 Projects from the June 2021 Vanilla JS Academy.
-This is my scrapbook.
-Each entry is another draft in my lifelong journey of learning.
+A scrapbook of drafts.